 Historically, there has been little coordination across the multiple settings, providers, and treatments encompassed in the care of chronically ill patients.
 The treatments for chronic diseases are often complicated, making it difficult for patients to comply with treatment protocols.
 Effective medical care usually requires longer visits to the physician’s office than is common in acute care.
 Moreover, in treating chronic illnesses, effectiveness of the same intervention, whether medical or behavioral, may differ depending on when in the course of the illness the intervention is suggested.
 Fragmentation of care is a risk for patients with chronic diseases, because frequently multiple chronic diseases coexist.
 Physiatrists, because of their broad scope of practice, are ideally positioned to assume the role of gatekeeper in the overall medical management of patients with chronic illness and disability.

 Preventive screenings are an important part of health promotion efforts.
 Many preventive screenings have been recognized as a cost-effective way to identify and treat potential health problems before they develop or worsen.
 However, it can be challenging to keep up with the latest scientific thinking regarding screenings.
 Age- and gender-specific preventive screening recommendations exist for dozens of health concerns, but the recommendations may vary from organization to organization and are frequently changed as new information becomes available.

 Physicians must acknowledge their primary role in prevention as that of educators.
 Accurate information regarding risk factors is most likely to reinforce health-enhancing behavior and alter self-destructive behavior.
 The physician must appreciate the potential for behavior modification and familiarize himself or herself with local resources.
 Routine screening for specific diseases, the maintenance activity most closely identified with the physician, should be performed selectively.
-The limits of screening tests as well as their potential health benefits should be clearly understood by every physician, ...
+The limits of screening tests as well as their potential health benefits should be clearly understood ...